donkuri/learn-mathematics/index.md

 ## Applications

 In this section, we look at some applications from mathematics.
-These books are either mathematical textbooks on the subject they are covering or books targeted at mathematics majors.
+These books are usually either mathematical textbooks on the subject they are covering or books targeted at students with mathematical sophistication, usually math majors.

 ### Physics